causiq/logary/README.md

 a given service sends by pre-computing much of it.

-It's also a good sample of reservoir usage; a fancy name of saying that it's an algorithm which works on more than one gauge at a time, to produce a derived metric.
+It's also a good sample of reservoir usage; a fancy name of saying that it's an algorithm that works on more than one gauge at a time, to produce a derived metric.

 **More documentation on derived metrics to follow!** (including how to register